brianwisti/dendron-hugo/content/post/2010/10/parrot-babysteps-0e-parrot-namespaces.md

     .sub run_shell
         # ...

 Why do I say "SpaceTrade::Shell" rather than `['SpaceTrade';'Shell']` when talking about my namespace in this article?
 That is mainly because I am lazy.
 My fingers do not enjoy typing out all the characters to say `['SpaceTrace';'Shell']`, so I want to use a shorthand.
 "SpaceTrade::Shell" mimics a convention used by some Parrot programmers when talking about namespaces.
-It is a convention derived from the way that namespaces - or "packages" - are declared in *Perl*, which is another language of choice for many Parrot developers.
+It is a convention derived from the way that namespaces - or "packages" - are declared in [Perl]({{< relref "/card/perl.md" >}}), which is another language of choice for many Parrot developers.
 I will switch to another convention if I see one that is both widely used and easy to type.

 Back to SpaceTrade.
 I run `setup.pir test` out of curiosity.

     $ parrot setup.pir test
     t/01-shell-metacommands.t .. ok
     All tests successful.
-    Files=1, Tests=6,  0.015 wallclock secs

     Result: PASS

 The tests pass, which is kind of cool.
 But *why* do they pass, if I have